CravenCraft/SimpleStamina/README.md

 - Adding support for sleeping to set the stamina bar sections back to full.
 - Adding support for certain foods giving a certain number of sections back per sleep cycle.

+## Potential Bugs
+- There's an issue when generating stamina after just reducing the max stamina (usually happens around 50 or 25 max stamina).
+   Need to look into this and find the root cause.
+Seems fairly consistent in being able to reproduce it.